shaik1002/biggitlabbomb/doc/development/fe_guide/view_component.md

 NOTE:
 We are still in the process of creating these components, so not every Pajamas component is available as ViewComponent.
-Reach out to the [Design Systems team](https://handbook.gitlab.com/handbook/engineering/development/dev/foundations/design-system/) if the component you are looking for is not yet available.
+Reach out to the [Foundations team](https://handbook.gitlab.com/handbook/engineering/development/dev/manage/foundations/) if the component you are looking for is not yet available.

 ### Available components